Carreras Y oportunidades

 - Social Worker

 To be considered for employment for a leadership position at the South Bend Empowerment Zone, apply below.

-Click below to apply to Harrison Elementary School
+Harrison Elementary School

 Karla is a school leader who knows the power of an equitable education.
 Her passion and dedication to public education on the Westside of South Bend is visible to parents, students, and the diverse community.
 As the Principal of Harrison Elementary School with The Empowerment Zone, she approaches the needs of the community with passion, drive, and compassion.
 In her 26 years of education experience, Karla has held positions as a South Bend School middle school teacher, administrator, and director.
 She has also taught as an adjunct professor at St. Mary’s College, Indiana University of South Bend, and the TRIO/Upward Bound Program at The University of Notre Dame.
 Her leadership expertise also includes Curriculum Design, Instructional Coach, Professional Development Facilitator, Adverse Childhood Experiences “ACE’s” Participant and Master Trainer, Teacher and Administrator Evaluation Design Team Member, and Talent Recruiter.

 As she is completely dedicated to the academic growth and achievement of marginalized students, Karla believes her experience, training and education will assist her with ensuring the Empowerment Zone community WIN!
 She will continue to build a strong team and lead with collaborative coaching strategies.